nosari20/nosari20.github.io/content/posts/windows-default-theme.md

 ## Purpose

 One day, I wanted to change the default wallpaper and lockscreen of Windows compters for all the user profiles and let the users change these settings as they want.
-I find different ways by browsing Internet but they did not aswere all my needs.
+I find different ways by browsing Internet but they did not answere all my needs.
 My needs were the folowing:
 * Set custom wallpaper
 * Customize wallpaper screen